mjvdende/wishlist-meetup/README.md

 Note: to see the full effect you could first delete the frontend from the Kubernetes cluster.

 ### Extra) Multi branch
+If there is time left, try to:
-Create a new feature branch and see how the Jenkins pipeline deals with it.
+* Create a new feature branch and see how the Jenkins pipeline deals with it.
+* Create a pipeline for the backend
+* Create some extra protractor tests
+* Just look around

 ## END PART 3
 Congratulations, you have reached the end of this meetup!
 You can checkout the branch named `complete` to see all parts